scientific-python/social-media/videos-general.md

 # Interviews :busts_in_silhouette:

-We will interview a handful of project developers / maintainers from core projects in the ecosystem.
-Interviews will focus on how they got involved, what their projects are like, and how new people can contribute.
+Interviews with project developers / maintainers from core projects in the ecosystem focusing on how they got involved, what their projects are like, and how new people can contribute.

 ## Format